This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Positano sits perched on the cliffs overlooking the deep turquoise blue Mediterranean Sea, and the colourful buildings appear set to tumble into the water.
 Winding through the village is a maze of narrow streets and alleyways that are a joy to explore.

-The scene is one of Italy’s most famous landscapes to behold.
-While the water might be a bit too chilly for swimming, the winter sun is the big draw in colder months, and it’s even warm enough to get out on the water for a boat tour up and down the coast.
+The scene is one of Italy’s most famous landscapes, especially from the water.
+While the sea might be a bit too chilly for swimming, the winter sun is the big draw in colder months, and it’s even warm enough for a boat tour up and down the coast.

 Other Low Season Holiday Ideas…